Keizaal/Keizaal/README.md

 ## Setup and Information

-This modlist takes up 200GB of hard drive space and will likely take a few hours to download depending on your internet speed.
+This modlist takes up 100GB of harddrive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.

-Install the latest version of Wabbajack from it's [GitHub page](https://github.com/wabbajack-tools/wabbajack/releases).
+Install the latest version of Wabbajack from the #builds channel in the [Wabbajack Discord](https://discordapp.com/invite/wabbajack).

 Create a new folder called “Wabbajack” in the root of your main drive, the default is (C:).
 Extract Wabbjack.exe into this folder.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/images/Installing%20Wabbajack.png)

-This modlist was developed on a system running [these specs](https://pcpartpicker.com/list/s8MYfP), on this system a stable and consistent 45 - 50FPS is the norm.
+This modlist was developed on a system running [these specs](https://pcpartpicker.com/list/7JD9n7), on this system a stable and consistent 45 - 50FPS is the norm.
 Your mileage may vary, there is nothing I can do if you experience poor performance.

 ### Clean Install